Technical efficiency and inefficiency: SFA misspecification: Introduction

 The rest of the paper is organized as follows.
-In Section~\ref{sec:limit_effects} we introduce the normal-exponential and normal-half-normal model and derive the formulas for computing the marginal effects of determinants of technical efficiency and technical inefficiency $z$.
-This is followed by Section~\ref{sec:discrete_distr} where we introduce the normal-discrete SF model and examine its properties.
+In Section~\ref{sec:limit_effects} we introduce the normal-exponential and normal-half normal model and derive the formulas for computing the marginal effects of determinants of technical efficiency and technical inefficiency $z$.
+This is followed by Section 3~\ref{sec:discrete_distr} where we introduce the normal-discrete SF model and examine its properties.
 Section 4 concludes the paper.
-The proofs are provided in \ref{sec:proofs}.
+The proofs are provided in Appendix~\ref{sec:proofs}.